Self-Hosting

 Example Compose structure

-The example uses ghcr.io/forkflux/forkflux-api:latest for both the migration and API containers:
+The example uses ghcr.io/forkflux/forkflux:latest for the migration and API containers, plus ghcr.io/forkflux/forkflux-mcp:latest for the MCP HTTP service:

 services: